Registration & Extended Camp Hours

 In recent years, much publicity has been given to Martin County’s water quality.
-If there is ever a publicly-addressed question or concern about water standards, Cowabunga Surf and Sport daily examines the government testing results of our Jensen Beach waters at the Martin County Environmental Site, accessed by CLICKING HERE.
+If there is ever a publicly-addressed question or concern about water standards, Cowabunga Surf Camp daily examines the government testing results of our Jensen Beach waters at the Martin County Environmental Site, accessed by CLICKING HERE.

 Campers’ safety in all regards is our foremost priority at Cowabunga Surf Camp and we take all safeguards possible, but within reason, with that goal in mind.

 Campers never enter the water without a supervising counselor and other, supporting counselors in the immediate vicinity.
 When surfing, the camper:counselor ratio is at least 3:1 and with younger children, even lower.
 Furthermore, campers are not taken into waters over their head, as the counselors must be able to stand to assist with water sports.

 If you have a serious concern about your child’s swimming skills, please be sure to contact the Camp Manager or Camp Administrator by email so that we may make arrangements for additional supervision.

 Our camp beachfront location is carefully chosen to be the safest option for campers of all ages.
 Dependent upon water depth, currents, and underfoot conditions, camp may be held from the mid-point of Jensen public beach to the north end.
-Although we may not be immediately in front of the lifeguard stand, as beaches there are rocky as well as crowded, the lifeguards keep a close eye on our campers, facilitated by the bright sunshirts that they are required to wear.
+Although we may not be immediately in front of the lifeguard stand, the lifeguards keep a close eye on our campers, facilitated by the bright sunshirts that they are required to wear.

 If it rains while we are on the beach and there is clearly no threat of lightning, we will continue our beachfront activities.

 However, in the case of any threatening weather, we are alerted by the nearby lifeguards and all campers and supervising counselors leave the beach immediately in an organized manner, returning to either the large covered pavilion or to the BungaBus until the threat is well past.